 We typically also consider metrics calculated under existing regulatory frameworks.
-In most regions, the insurance regulators, to varying degrees, have developed more refined measures of capital adequacy/solvency by evaluating the available capital relative to the risk-adjusted exposures of the company.
+In most regions, insurance regulators, to varying degrees, have developed more refined measures of capital adequacy/solvency by evaluating the available capital relative to the risk-adjusted exposures of the company.
 Capital adequacy frameworks used by regulators to assess solvency are very important to our analysis of capital adequacy.
-The level of sophistication of the risk-based capital regime, the scale on which it is measured, and its usefulness in our assessments vary considerably among regulatory jurisdictions.
-We often use local regulatory metrics to supplement other measures of capital strength.
-For example, US regulators employ Risk Based Capital (RBC), Canadian regulators employ MCCSR and Chinese regulators employ C-ROSS.
-Solvency II in the European Union is also an important local risk-based capital metric.
+The level of sophistication of a risk-based capital (RBC) regime, the scale on which it is measured and its usefulness in our assessments vary considerably among regulatory jurisdictions.

+Of particular importance are solvency frameworks in the European Union (under Solvency II), Asia and globally with the development of the International Capital Standard.
 Below, we provide an indicative mapping between ratios derived from economic capital frameworks that correspond to the Value at Risk at the 99.5% quantile for economic losses in alignment with principles underlying Solvency II.
-While not our only consideration, this indicative mapping helps provide the analyst with an additional perspective to assess capital adequacy.
-For example, for a given indicative capitalization score, we would typically expect a higher ratio for a company with higher volatility of capital requirements than shown in the table below.
+While not our only consideration, this indicative mapping helps provide an analyst with an additional perspective to assess capital adequacy.
+For example, for a given indicative capitalization score, we